August Diehl: Life and career

 Diehl was born in West Berlin.
 His father is actor Hans Diehl, his mother is a costume designer, and his brother is a composer.
 His family was frequently moving around.
 Diehl spent his childhood in Auvergne, France, and moved back to West Germany when he was nine years old.
 The family lived in Hamburg, Vienna, and Düsseldorf.

-Growing up in a family of artists, at the age of 18, he played Franz Mohr in a school theatre production of Die Räuber by Friedrich Schiller.
+Growing up in a family of artists, at the age of 18, he played Franz Moor in a school theatre production of Die Räuber by Friedrich Schiller.
 After passing the Abitur exams, Diehl studied acting at the renowned Hochschule für Schauspielkunst Ernst Busch in Berlin.

 In 2000, he was named one of European film's Shooting Stars by the European Film Promotion.

 In 2009, Diehl played Gestapo major Dieter Hellstrom in Quentin Tarantino's Inglourious Basterds.

 In 2024, he appeared in the fantasy-drama The Master and Margarita, based on the novel by Mikhail Bulgakov, playing a devil-like character called Woland.
-And in the historical drama Bonhoeffer.
+He also appeared in the historical drama Bonhoeffer.

 His upcoming projects are The Disappearance, in which he portrays Josef Mengele, and the action film Control.

-In 2025, Diehl will appear in Lucile Hadžihalilović's fantasy-drama The Ice Tower.
+In 2025, Diehl appeared in Lucile Hadžihalilović's fantasy-drama The Ice Tower.